 Engineering and Technology Aspects of Methanol Dehydration

-1) Methanol dehydration done on aluminum oxide (Al2O3) catalyst in slurry reactor:
+1) Methanol dehydration did on aluminum oxide (Al2O3) catalyst in the slurry reactor:

-Aluminum oxide, commercial catalyst used for dehydration operations.
-In methanol dehydration process Al2O3 play important role to produce dimethyl ether (used as refrigerant and LPG substitute) .
-In large-scale operation, methanol in vapor state converted to dimethyl ether on the surface of Al2O3.
+Aluminum oxide, the commercial catalyst used for dehydration operations.
+In methanol dehydration process Al2O3 play an important role to produce dimethyl ether (used as refrigerant and LPG substitute).
+In a large-scale operation, methanol in vapor state converted to dimethyl ether on the surface of Al2O3.
 The surface reaction is explained by Langmuir – Hinshelwood dissociation adsorption that generates the rate equation of dehydration.
 Studies on the kinetics of methanol dehydration are required with more accuracy so that an industrial reactor of fixed bed type can be developed.
-Research programs are initiated to find out the best reactor and design condition so that a fail safe industrial reactor can produce dimethyl ether with high conversion of methanol at low temperature and pressure (operating parameters).
+Research programs are initiated to find out the best reactor and design condition so that a fail-safe industrial reactor can produce dimethyl ether with high conversion of methanol at low temperature and pressure (operating parameters).

 2) Reactors preferred for dehydration of methanol:

 - Another type of reactor model called fixed bed reactor allows the methanol vapours to pass over a catalyst bed.
-Methanol molecules absorb on the catalyst surface at basic site and on the proton.
-By condensation DME is formed its mole fraction increases along the bed of the reactor and so the temperature of the gas increases due to exothermic reaction.
+Methanol molecules absorbed on the catalyst surface at the basic site and on the proton.
+By condensation, DME has formed its mole fraction increases along the bed of the reactor and so the temperature of the gas increases due to the exothermic reaction.

-- Catalytic distillation reduces overall capital cost of methanol dehydration process.
-It is the combination of reaction and distillation operations in single equipment.
-Reaction of methanol to DME and separation of DME from the reaction phase is done simultaneously in one unit.
+- Catalytic distillation reduces the overall capital cost of methanol dehydration process.
+It is the combination of reaction and distillation operations in a single equipment.
+The reaction of methanol to DME and separation of DME from the reaction phase is done simultaneously in one unit.
 Heat utilization in this method reaches minimum optimum value.
 Catalytic reactive distillation, know as CD process can handle all varieties of catalysts and Amberlyst 35 (is an acidic ion exchange resin catalyst) best fits for this model.
-Rate determining step of dehydration reaction depends on the surface reaction which have Eley-Rideal mechanism.
-Minimum 13 stages should be fixed as reaction zone in a 30-stage distillation column containing catalyst.
-Top and bottom stages of CD column functions as separation systems and middle stage as reactor system when methanol is fed to it middle feed plate.
+The rate determining step of dehydration reaction depends on the surface reaction which has Eley-Rideal mechanism.
+Minimum 13 stages should be fixed as reaction zone in a 30-stage distillation column containing a catalyst.
+Top and bottom stages of CD column function as separation systems and middle stage as reactor system when methanol is fed to it middle feed plate.

 3) Catalyst arrangement in fixed bed reactors:

-Catalyst of spatial patterned arrangement effect on productivity of reaction system other than regular physical mixture catalyst types.
-In the field of single step product synthesis, the available raw materials are converted to desired product in single step operation and in single reactor itself.
+The catalyst of spatial patterned arrangement effect on the productivity of reaction system other than regular physical mixture catalyst types.
+In the field of single step product synthesis, the available raw materials are converted to desired product in single step operation and in the single reactor itself.
 This benefits in reducing the equipment and operation cost.
-To accomplish this catalysts are mixed in physical proposition that handles each reaction from raw material to product.
+To accomplish these catalysts are mixed in the physical proposition that handles each reaction from raw material to product.

-For example, synthesis gas is converted to methanol in one reactor and then methanol is fed to other reactor to produce dimethyl ether.
-Two reactors are used with separate catalyst that does the job.
-For effective utilization of the respective catalyst the two catalysts are physically mixed so that two reactions can be carried out in a single rector.
+For example, synthesis gas is converted to methanol in one reactor and then methanol is fed to another reactor to produce dimethyl ether.
+Two reactors are used as a separate catalyst that does the job.
+For effective utilization of the respective catalyst, the two catalysts are physically mixed so that two reactions can be carried out in a single rector.
 The single reactor itself handles methanol synthesis and dehydration of methanol.
-However, physical mixture of catalyst is somewhat a raw idea.
-If the individual catalyst are layered in a systematic way than the reactor will sure reduce the operation cost for high productivity.
+However, a physical mixture of the catalyst is somewhat a raw idea.
+If the individual catalyst is layered in a systematic way than the reactor will sure reduce the operation cost for high productivity.
 In a fixed bed reactor, by arranging the two catalysts in spatial (layer by layer) form each layer provide effective control of reactions.

-Layering of catalyst with different functions helps to drive the equilibrium towards product side.
+A layering of the catalyst with different functions helps to drive the equilibrium towards product side.
 Equilibrium limitation of the processes that operate at low temperature and pressure can be solved.